PFLP-GC Headquarters Raid (1988): The Operation

 Gerstein's premature opening of fire would have disastrous consequences for the other units, who had to run gauntlet under a hail of fire to their target.
 When Mei-Tal's force finally arrived at the caves, the Palestinian defenders were organized and ready.
 The Israeli forces were met with tremendous fire when trying to enter the first cave.
 Mei-Tal was hit in the head and chest and died soon after.
 Three soldiers were severely wounded and several more lightly wounded.

-The Oketz Unit, the IDF canine special force, had prepared up to a dozen specially trained Doberman Pinschers, fitted with back-backs filled with explosives.
+The Oketz Unit, the IDF canine special force, had prepared up to a dozen specially trained Doberman Pinschers, fitted with backpacks filled with explosives.
 The dogs had been trained to enter the caves, whereafter the explosives were to be ignited by remote control.

 It is unclear how many of the originally a dozen dogs actually were deployed in the battle.
 Some of them were apparently killed by the Palestinian fire and some ran shell-shocked back to their Israeli owners.
 There are no indications that any of the dogs caused any damage.

 After the death of Mei-Tal, the Israeli force ceased attacking the tunnels, and concentrated their efforts on rescuing the wounded.
 Mei-Tal's deputy had previously strained his leg in the march and had been withdrawn from the operation.
 For a long time, no one took over command over the unit.

 When Gerstein heard that Mei-Tal was killed, he ordered a general retreat.
-Back at the beachhead, it was suddenly discovered that a squad of four soldiers from Mei-Tal's unit had been left behind.
-The four were separated from the others and accidentally damaged their only walkie-talkie.
-When Gerstein ordered a general retreat, they did not hear the order.
-They hid in a ravine and waited for rescue.
+Back at the beachhead, it was discovered that a squad of four soldiers from Mei-Tal's unit had been left behind.
+The four were separated from the others because they did not hear the retreat order.
+As they waited in a ravine for a rescue, they encountered a PFLP squad and killed them.
 While the search for the missing continued, the main force was evacuated from the beach-head.
 After seven hours the four stranded soldiers were eventually rescued in a dramatic helicopter operation.
 Unable to land due to heavy Palestinian fire, the four Israeli soldiers had to grab the landing gear of the helicopter.